PEOPLE helping each other -- No AI, no cost, no reg'n, no damn popups

 July 17, 2013

-A. Hi Sachin.
-I'm sure you already know that any time you see the widespread application of competing technologies, both are good & viable, and neither is objectively "better", because an inferior process would have quickly died out.
-Which process you should select will depend upon an evaluation of some specific individual elements of your parts and their application.
+I'm sure you already know that any time you see the longterm widespread application of competing technologies, both are good & viable, and neither is objectively "better", because an inferior process would have quickly died out.
+Which process you should select will depend upon an evaluation of your parts and the specific application.

-Despite us all realizing that, you'll still find many articles out there that try to present the issue in those terms.
-One such article claims that hot zinc spray performed better in corrosion testing; but as implied by Geoff's reply, a tester with an axe to grind may have been ultra careful, taking forever and a day to get a thick even coating with minimal porosity, which may not be at all representative of what production sprayers actually do :-)
+As implied by Geoff's reply, a tester with an axe to grind may have been ultra careful, taking forever and a day to get a thick even coating with minimal porosity, which may not be at all representative of what production sprayers actually do.

 Regards,